On the Sharp Input-Output Analysis of Nonlinear Systems under Adversarial Attacks: Problem Formulation

 \begin{assumption}[sub-Gaussian disturbances] Define a filtration Then, there exists $\sigma_w >0$ such that $\|x_0\|_{\psi_2} \leq \sigma_w$ and $\|w_t\|_{\psi_2}\leq \sigma_w$ conditioned on $\mathcal{F}_t$ for all $t= 0, \dots, T-1$ and $\mathcal{F}_t$. \end{assumption}

-\begin{remark} While existing literature typically assumes zero-mean Gaussian inputs, we significantly relax this assumption by only requiring $u_t$ to be sub-Gaussian (see Assumption \ref{subinputs}) and $\Phi(\bm{U}_t^{(\tau)})$ to be Lipschitz and excite the system (see Assumption \ref{basis}), without imposing a zero-mean condition.
-These assumptions characterize the general conditions on control inputs applicable to nonlinear system identification.
-In practice, control inputs are often synthesized in the form of $K(y_t) + [\text{sub-Gaussian excitation term}]$, where $K$ is a controller and $y_t$ is the observation at time $t$.
-With excitation terms, $K(y_t)$ may indeed have a nonzero mean, which incorporates realistic scenarios. \end{remark}
+\begin{remark} While prior literature typically assumes zero-mean Gaussian inputs, we significantly relax these conditions by only requiring $u_t$ to be sub-Gaussian (see Assumption \ref{subinputs}), and $\Phi(\bm{U}_t^{(\tau)})$ to be Lipschitz and excite the system (see Assumption \ref{basis}).
+These assumptions characterize general conditions on control inputs, which better capture practical requirements for nonlinear system identification.
+For example, real-world actuators can only accept bounded inputs since most physical components are subject to hard minimum and maximum limits; reference tracking tasks require nonzero-mean inputs to successfully navigate toward a target or avoid hazards.
+In practice, control inputs are often of the form $K(y_t) + [\text{excitation term}]$ to improve performance (\textit{e.g.}, minimize costs), where $y_t$ is the observation at time $t$ and $K$ is an adaptive controller that is refined over time as the model estimate progressively improves \cite{kumar1986stochastic}.
+Our characterization allows nonzero-mean $K(y_t)$ and non-Gaussian $[\text{excitation term}]$, providing a secondary benefit for system identification. \end{remark}

 If the disturbance $w_t$ is always adversarial with nonzero-mean, any estimator may be misled.
 For example, the adversary can always inject an attack $w_t$ that drives the next state $x_{t+1}$ to be irrelevant to the current state $x_t$, preventing any valid estimation method from extracting useful information \citep{kim2024prevailing}.
 Hence, we may need to restrict the time instances $t$ in which the adversary may be able to fully attack the system via $w_t$.
-We now formally present the additional restriction on our disturbances $w_t$, under which the input-output mapping in \eqref{relationshipphi} is accurately estimated. \begin{assumption}[Attack probability] $w_t$ is an adversarial attack at each time $t$ with probability $p<\frac{1}{2\tau}$ conditioned on $\mathcal{F}_t$; \textit{i.e.}, there exists a sequence $(\xi_t)_{t\geq 0}$ of independent $\text{Bernoulli}(p)$ variables, each independent of any $\mathcal{F}_t$, such that
+We now formally present the additional restriction on our disturbances $w_t$, under which the input-output mapping in \eqref{relationshipphi} is accurately estimated. \begin{assumption}[Probabilistic Adversarial Attack] $w_t$ is an adversarial attack at each time $t$ with probability $p<\frac{1}{2\tau}$ conditioned on $\mathcal{F}_t$; \textit{i.e.}, there exists a sequence $(\xi_t)_{t\geq 0}$ of independent $\text{Bernoulli}(p)$ variables such that